Brautigan > Chronology 1950s

 This may have pushed Brautigan to action, or toward falling apart.
 If everyone thought he was crazy, maybe he should be.

-In conclusion, Brautigan's actions can be seen as deliberate, an act of emotional distress, anger, frustration, hunger.
+In the end, Brautigan's actions can be seen as deliberate, an act of emotional distress, anger, frustration, hunger.
 He asked to be arrested and be placed in jail so that he could eat, and perhaps to prevent him from harming himself or others.

 Judge Barber was known for being tough on young offenders, and Edna Webster worried what this might mean for Brautigan.
 Hoping to influence Brautigan's release, she contacted Lois and Harold Barton, both noted for their community social and mental health work, and asked them to follow up on Brautigan's case and help however they could.
 One form of help, she thought, would be for the Bartons to provide a temporary home for Brautigan.
 She thought, and the Bartons agreed, that providing Brautigan a home away from the tension of his own family, would be a good step toward his recuperation.